David Lau: Controversies

 Lau took a semikhah (rabbinic ordination) test in 1993.
-Dov Lior, the administering rabbi, asserted that Lau brought papers with answers to previous tests into the exam room.
+Dov Lior, the administering rabbi, asserted that Lau brought papers with answers to previous tests into the examination room.
 Lau denied the allegations, but he was disqualified.
 He was re-tested in 1994, and passed the exam.

 In his first week in office as Chief Rabbi of Israel, Lau referred to African-Americans who play basketball on Israeli teams as kushim.
 Although in a Biblical context, it refers to the ancient Kingdom of Kush, it is currently considered a derogatory term for Black people.
 His comments were widely condemned as racist, and MK Amram Mitzna and Ethiopian-born MK Pnina Tamanu-Shata called upon him to apologize.
 Naftali Bennett, however, defended Lau.

 In 2018, Lau was accused of trying to appoint his brother-in-law, Mordechai Ralbag, as a replacement for a rabbinical judge who was investigating corruption involving hekdeshot (Haredi non-profit property trusts).
 Lau and the Ralbag family denied any wrongdoing.
 Later that year, during the immediate aftermath of a shooting at a Conservative synagogue, Lau gave an interview to a Haredi newspaper during which he avoided calling the attack venue a synagogue, referring to it only as "a place with profound Jewish flavor".
 The omission was taken as a snub by Jews from non-Orthodox congregations.

 In August 2019, Lau instructed the chevra kadisha to delay the burial in Jerusalem of the mother of an American Haredi man, Yisrael Meir Kin, until he agreed to give his wife a get (religious writ of divorce).
 Kin's relatives in Israel deposited $20,000 with the Supreme Rabbinical Court and signed a document pledging to do what they could to convince him.
 Kin accused Lau of corruption, and said that no one from Lau's office had contacted him.
 He said that the divorce papers had been filed ten years earlier at a religious court in Monsey, New York, and Lau, who was related to his wife, had taken sides in the case.
 A relative of Lau denied that he was related, but Haaretz determined that they are in fact related, though distantly.
-Lau's office responded to Kin's statements, saying that the chief rabbi was not aware of the family relation while dealing with the case, and that they were sorry that Kin, who had denied his wife a get "for more than 15 years", was "continuing his refusal despite the agreements reached...
+Lau's office responded to Kin's statements, saying that the chief rabbi was not aware of the family relation while dealing with the case, and that they were sorry that Kin, who had denied his wife a get "for more than 15 years", was "continuing his refusal despite the agreements reached ...
 [Lau] will continue his unwavering war on the phenomenon of get-refusal, and "will do everything he can, including [imposing] the most severe sanctions, to end any case of get-refusal that may develop".
 Officials in the Ministry of Religious Services said the chief rabbi has no jurisdiction over burial matters.